How to Report a Drunk Driver in Alabama?

 When you encounter an intoxicated driver on the road, you can protect your and others’ safety by reporting the driver to law enforcement.
 Tips to follow to report a drunk driver include:

 • Pull over safely.
-Do not attempt to contact police while driving, as distracted driving may put you at risk of causing an accident.
+Do not attempt to contact the police while driving, as distracted driving may put you at risk of causing an accident.
 Furthermore, do not attempt to follow or chase down a suspected drunk driver, as you might anger the driver and cause them to engage in aggressive driving or road rage.

 • Gather information.
 Before you pull over, note details you will need to provide to the police, including the make, model, color, and license plate number of the driver’s vehicle and a physical description of the drunk driver.
 Note your location and the direction in which the drunk driver was headed.
 Also, note the behaviors that cause you to suspect the other driver’s intoxication.

 • Call 911 on your cell phone.
-Do not delay the police response by contacting the police department’s non-emergency number since every minute puts people at risk of a devastating accident.
+Do not delay the police response by contacting the police department’s non-emergency number, since every minute puts people at risk of a devastating accident.
 Instead, call 911 or the nearest highway patrol station to contact a dispatcher who can send police officers to detain the suspected drunk driver.

 • Stay on the line.
 Stay on the phone with the 911 dispatcher as long as necessary.
 The dispatcher will tell you when they no longer need you to stay on the line.